Translation covers of some triply periodic platonic surfaces: Asymptotics of counting problems

 \subsection{Mutetrahedron}

-The underlying surface (quotient of the infinite polyhedral surface by the lattice of translations) of Mutetrahedron is tiled by four hexagons.
+The underlying surface of Mutetrahedron is tiled by four hexagons.
 The cone angles at each vertex is $2 \pi,$ however the edges are identified by translation and a $180^{\circ}$-rotation.
 Hence its spectral curve is a 2-cover.
 By subdivision of hexagons into squares, the translation cover of Mutetrahedron is tiled by 24 squares, described by a horizontal permutation $\sigma_h$ and a vertical permutation $\sigma_v.$